Baranavichy

-The city of Baranavichy is characterized by a favourable geographical position and is a major junction of the most important railways and highways.
-There is a close location of the main gas pipeline, a developed system of energy and water supply, and a favourable climate.
-A number of large industrial enterprises are located in the city.
+The city is home to an important railway junction and to Baranavichy State University.
+It is characterized by a favourable geographical position and is a major junction of the most important railways and highways.
+It is close to the main gas pipeline, has a developed system of energy and water supply, and a favourable climate.
+A number of large industrial enterprises are located in the city, which is one of the most important industrial, cultural, and educational centers of Belarus.